CarlFlo/dootBot/README.md

 This project is made for and is intended to be a fun learning exercise.

 The purpose of the bot is to allow members of a Discord channel to engage with the bot and earn *money*.
-This bot is inspired by and is very similar to idle games for mobile devices.
+This bot is inspired by and is very similar to idle games.
 The user can interact with the bot to earn and spend fake money.
-Actions as well as rewards are locked behind a timer, some of which require the user to interact with the bot daily to receive their reward.
+Actions as well as rewards are locked behind a cooldown/timer, some of which require the user to interact with the bot daily to receive their reward.

 ## Features

 - Easy to use!
 Uses buttons, emojis and color-coding in conjunction with updating messages to provide a clear and user-friendly experience

-- Engaging the users by providing daily objectives
+- Engaging the users by providing daily tasks

-- Optimised.
-No loops are run the in the background to keep track of cooldowns ensuring the bot is (somewhat) scalable and can be restarted without issue

 - SQLite database